Is it a good time to buy the Euro from Singapore Dollars?

 Is it a good time to buy the Euro?

-If holders of SGD need the Euros now, the current rate may not be a bad price to exchange SGD for EUR.
+If holders of SGD need the Euros now, the current rate (around 1.480) could a reasonable level to buy EUR.

-Of course, SGD holders may wish to wait further to achieve a better price.
-But that strategy entails some price risk as the rate, after a 6-month decline, may rebound (to, say 1.420).
+Of course, SGD holders may wish to wait further to achieve a better price, say, around 1.450.
+But this strategy entails some price risk.
+Instead of falling, the rate could rally further into the 1.500-1.550 band.

 Will the Euro get stronger?